jianhuizhai/Tools/README.md

 * rotation.py is used to rotate atoms along x axis by a specified degree.
 Details information see the code.

 * deleteUselessFolderDumpfile.py is used to delete useless dumpfiles in seperate folders (useful in calculating point distribution energy)

+* zeus2my.py cp is used to copy files in subfolders between hpc and my computer.